guto-alves/datastructures/README.md

-# datastructures
+# datastructures-and-algorithms
-Repository for studying/practicing Data Structures.
+Repository for studying/practicing Data Structures and Algorithms.